ArtexJay/Obsidian-CyberGlow/README.md

 # Obsidian: Cyber Glow
 ![p1go4lr535100ui91mlnimt1dej4-0](https://user-images.githubusercontent.com/32932497/215888370-e3572049-4ad1-4115-a4d7-7337d5cdaf88.png)

 A colorful unique theme, giving Obsidian a fresh new look with glow effects and support for accent color.
 The theme now tries to provide a unique futuristic eye-candy  look to obsidian while keeping it usable and familiar to the users.

-Made to be yours to tweak.
+Supports: Style Settings, Kanban and more.

 Would appreciate any donation if you enjoy this theme, doing this theme in my free time during studies.
 <a href="https://www.buymeacoffee.com/TheEmperorArt"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a pizza&emoji=🍕&slug=TheEmperorArt&button_colour=690ed8&font_colour=ffffff&font_family=Inter&outline_colour=ffffff&coffee_colour=FFDD00" /></a>